What Is My Body Type and Can I Train for It?

 Ectomorphs are described as long and lean, with little body fat or muscle.
 Weight gain can be difficult, but weight loss comes relatively easy.
 Imagine Thandie Newton or Bruce Lee.

 According to Sheldon, endomorphs carry plentiful reserves of body fat and muscle, making weight gain easy and weight loss consequently harder.
-Here we think of Beyoncé or Chris Pratt (circa Parks and Recreation).
+Here, think Beyoncé or Chris Pratt (circa Parks and Recreation).

 Mesomorphs are characterized as athletic, solid, and strong — daywalkers between the other two somatotypes.
 Let’s go with Mark Wahlberg or Ronda Rousey.

-“Few people fit entirely into one of the classic body types anyway,” says Trevor Thieme, C.S.C.S, Openfit’s senior fitness and nutrition content manager.
+“Few people fit entirely into either of the classic body types,” says Trevor Thieme, C.S.C.S, Openfit’s director of fitness and nutrition content.
 “Most people are a mishmash of them.
 For example, you might have the upper body of a mesomorph and the lower body of an ectomorph.
 But being able to classify your body type doesn’t really matter, because it won’t necessarily inform you about what does: How your body will respond to training.”

 “I think that a lot of it has to do with the fact that most people want an easy solution when it comes to fitness and weight loss,” says Thieme.
 “And the idea that if you have X body type then you should focus on Y exercise type provides that.”